Discrimination in the United States: Fighting back

-In the education system, the Civil Rights Movement further became huge after the ruling of Brown v.
+In the education system, the Civil Rights Movement also became huge after the ruling of Brown v.
 Board of Education in 1954.
-Oliver Brown challenged the Board of Education of Topeka, Kanas, when his daughter was not allowed to enroll in any of the all white schools claiming that "separate but equal" violates the protection clause of the Fourteenth Amendment.
-Ruby Bridges, along with the Little Rock Nine, dealt with discrimination from Caucasian peers, their parents, and the community in general during the desegregation of schools.
+Oliver Brown challenged the Board of Education of Topeka, Kansas, when his daughter was not allowed to enroll in any of the all white schools by claiming that "separate but equal" violates the protection clause of the Fourteenth Amendment.
+Ruby Bridges, along with the Little Rock Nine, dealt with discrimination by Caucasian peers, their parents, and the community in general during the desegregation of schools.
 The Little Rock Nine were a group of nine African-American students who volunteered to attend school at the Central High School in Little Rock, Arkansas.

 They continuously had problems with the public and faced harsh treatment from other students, parents, and even the Little Rock National Guard.
 However, a change occurred when President Dwight D. Eisenhower intervened by sending federal troops to escort the students.
 For Ruby Bridges, she joined the Civil Rights Movement in the November 14, 1960, when she became enrolled in William Frantz Elementary School.
 Due to many parents not allowing their children in her class, Bridges was in class by herself, which was taught by Barbara Henry, and oftentimes ate alone and had recess alone.
 Ruby, along with her family, did face a lot of backlash throughout Louisiana from the desegregation; however, they did receive support from numerous people in the North and Bridges was able to finish the year.